mackyle/markdown/syntax.md

       <tr><td>Bean</td><td align="right">$0.37</td><td>Fiber</td></tr>
     </table>

-The leading and trailing `|` on each line are optional unless there is only a single column in which case at least one `|` is always required -- two if the single column contains only whitespace.
+The leading `|` on each line is optional unless the first column contains only zero or more spaces and/or tabs.
+The trailing `|` on each line is optional unless the last column contains only zero or more spaces and/or tabs.

+At least one `|` must be present in every row of the table.

 Leading and trailing whitespace are always trimmed from each column's value before using it.

-To include a literal `|` (veritical bar) character in a column's value, precede it with a `\` (backslash).
+To include a literal `|` (vertical bar) character in a column's value, precede it with a `\` (backslash).
 To include a literal `\` use `\\` (double them).

 The number of columns in the separator row must match exactly the number of